dpuelz/Quantitative-Reasoning-II/README.md

 Welcome to the Winter 2025 edition of Quantitative Reasoning II at UATX!
 All course materials can be found on this GitHub page.
 Please see the [course syllabus](syllabus_QR2.pdf) for links and descriptions of the readings mentioned below.

 Instructor:
 - Prof. David Puelz.
 Individual meetings can be booked at the following [link](https://calendly.com/dpuelz).
-Office hours 1-2p on Mondays and 12-1p on Thursdays in the Scarborough Cafe.
+Office hours 1-2p on Mondays and 12-1p on Thursdays in the faculty lounge.

 ## Class meetings